-2.7.
-Financial assets
+2.6 Financial assets

-2.7.1.
-Classification
+2.6.1 Classification

-Starting on 1 January 2018, the Company classifies all if financial assets under the following categories: (i) financial assets at amortised cost, and (ii) financial assets measured at their fair value through profit or loss ("EAMA").
+The Company classifies all its financial assets under the following categories: (i) financial assets at amortised cost, and (ii) financial assets measured at their fair value through profit or loss ("EAMA").
 This classification is dependent on: (a) the Company's business model, based on which the financial assets is managed, and (b) the characteristics of the contractual flows of the financial asset.
 Under IFRS 9 it is not allowed to separate embedded derivatives, if any, under a hybrid contract, when the main contract is a financial asset falling within the scope of this standard.
 In these cases, the entire hybrid asset is placed under one of the following categories.

-2.7.2.
-Recognition and derecognition
+2.6.2 Recognition and derecognition